Side-by-Side Elements

 I heard the NIH is amassing private medical records to study Autism.
 Is my private data safe?

-Under the Health Insurance Portability and Accountability Act (HIPAA), strict federal standards govern how protected health information may be used or disclosed.
-In accordance with these laws, we do not release diagnostic information, records, or reports to outside organizations—including research entities such as the National Institutes of Health—without your explicit written authorization.
+We are fully committed to protecting your privacy.
+Under HIPAA, strict federal standards govern how protected health information may be used or disclosed.
+We do not release diagnostic information, records, or reports to outside organizations—including research entities such as the NIH—without your explicit written authorization.

 Where can I leave a review?

 We do not actively solicit reviews in order to protect client confidentiality.
 That said, you are welcome to leave a review on our Google business page if you choose to do so.
+If you have had a negative experience, please feel free to contact Dr. Neeley directly so we can work toward a resolution.

 Are you hiring?

-If you are a psychologist, licensed mental health professional, or clinical supervisor who believes you may be a good fit, please contact us at admin@neeleypsych.com.
+Possibly.
+We are always interested in connecting with psychologists and licensed mental health professionals who have experience in Autism and ADHD assessment.
+If you believe you may be a good fit, please contact us at admin@neeleypsych.com.

 Ready to get started?